Student Ambassadors

 Through their participation in the ambassador program, students will develop a range of transferable skills, such as leadership and communication skills, to benefit future personal and professional endeavors.
 For example, students will gain leadership experience to enhance a resume for future job / university applications.
 Students will also learn to articulate reflectively the impact of their study abroad or internship experiences, which will serve them well in future job interviews.
 Additionally, students will gain meaningful experience through community involvement and service.

-Students awarded a position in the Student Ambassador Program will also receive an initial $250 award per semester.
-Faculty will review applications each semester.
+Students selected for a position in the Student Ambassador Program will also receive $250 as an award per semester.
+A committee of German faculty members will review the applications.

 (See application information below)